-Most conspicuous on wet days, the black slug is an important, but often overlooked, part of the woodland floor fauna in the Caledonian Forest.
+Most conspicuous on wet days, the black slug (Arion ater) is an important, but often overlooked, part of the woodland floor in the Caledonian Forest.

 The European black slug is native to western and central Europe, from Scandinavia to Spain and from Ireland to Austria and the Czech Republic.
 It has been introduced to southeastern Australia and to North America, where it occurs in Newfoundland, southern British Columbia, the Pacific Northwest of the USA and some parts of Alaska.